kitab-project-org/kitab-project-org.github.io/_posts/2021-07-13-A-Token-Frequency-Counter-For-OpenITI-Texts.md

 - null
 - null
 glossary:
+- def: The annotation system used on OpenITI texts, see the documentation for more details.
+  term: mARkdown
 - def: a csv ('Comma Separated Values') file is a plain text file containing data in a table.
 Each row in the table starts on a new line, and columns are separated using a comma (sometimes another character like a tab).